TheDaemoness/TheDaemoness/README.md

 __Critique Mailer Daemon v5.1 ⓒ 19xx__

 I'm a software craftswoman for whom FOSS has been a lifelong passion.
+I have been running various Linux distros exclusively for years, and I develop software to suit my wants and needs as a hobby.
-I agive scathing but (hopefully) constructive code reviews.
+I also give scathing but (hopefully) constructive code reviews.
 I enjoy teaching what I know, and have experience in many fields.

 ## Getting In Touch